metta-systems/libsss/doc/spec.md

                +---------------------------------------------------+
 ```

-As a final step in session negotiation channel layer sets up a decongestion strategy (see 3.2.8 Packet header format).
+As a final step in session negotiation channel layer sets up a decongestion strategy.

+### 4.1 MESSAGE box format

+After decrypting, we will have a plaintext payload block.

+A non-FEC packet is a data packet and consists of one or more frames.
+Each frame has it's type as first byte.
+Each frame type is described below.
+A FEC packet consists of a XOR of all zero-padded packets in this FEC group and can be used to recover one lost packet in this FEC group.

+Non-FEC packet payload consists of:
+ * A packet header (see 4.1.1)
+ * One (Zero?) or more tagged frames (see 4.2)
+ * Zero-padding.
+This padding produces a total message length that is a multiple of 16 bytes, at least 16 bytes and at most 1088 bytes.

+#### 4.1.1 Packet header format

+   * Flags
+     * Sizes of optional packet header fields
+     * Optimistic ACK entropy bit
+     * Last FEC group packet bit
+   * Protocol version number (variable size)
+   * Packet sequence number (variable size)
+   * FEC group number (optional?)
+   * Packet ACKs?

-### 4.1 Framing
+### 4.2 Framing

 Frames are stream containers within a channel packet.
 Packet contents are sliced into frames, which may contain stream data from one or more streams and other control information.
 Frames use tagged chunks format, where each chunk follows a certain format with a header and optionally content part.

 Frames are inside the channel message cryptobox, prevented from peeking into by any eavesdroppers.

-#### 4.1.1 Framed data packet

-See 3.2.7 MESSAGE internal format for the packet header.
-A non-FEC packet is a data packet and consists of one or more frames.
-Each frame has it's type as first byte.
-Each frame type is described below.
-A FEC packet consists of a XOR of all zero-padded packets in this FEC group.

-#### 4.1.2 STREAM frame
+#### 4.2.1 STREAM frame

 Stream frame is used to transfer data on each individual stream.
 It also serves as an ATTACH packet
 to initiate a new stream.

-#### 4.1.3 DETACH frame
+#### 4.2.2 DETACH frame

 Detach frame allows stream to detach from current channel without shutting down the stream.

-#### 4.1.4 ACK frame
+#### 4.2.3 ACK frame

-#### 4.1.5 DECONGESTION frame
+#### 4.2.4 DECONGESTION frame

 Decongestion feedback frame contents are specific to chosen decongestion method in the channel.
 Frame format for several implemented methods will be listed here.

-##### 4.1.5.1 Congestion control feedback for TCP Cubic
+##### 4.2.4.1 Congestion control feedback for TCP Cubic

 Similar to TCP protocol, packet loss and receive window size are provided.